-Under presiding officer and Legislative Council policy, a legislative employee must immediately report an injury to the employee's immediate supervisor and the employee's Leader.
-The Leader shall immediately notify the executive director's office of the injury and take the appropriate steps to arrange for medical attention as needed.
-The injured employee and the employee's supervisor must file a report of injury with the executive director's office, on forms provided by the executive director's office, within 24 hours of the injury.
+Under presiding officer and Legislative Council policy, a legislative employee must immediately report an injury to the employee's immediate supervisor and to the Clerk or the Secretary, as applicable.
+The Clerk or the Secretary, as applicable, shall immediately notify the executive director's office of the injury and take the appropriate steps to arrange for medical attention as needed.
+The injured employee and the Clerk or Secretary, as applicable, must file a report of injury with the executive director's office, on forms provided by the executive director's office, within 24 hours of the injury.
 A failure to file the required reports is grounds for disciplinary action as provided in this handbook.